abadrawy/ArabicPOSTagger/README.md

 ## Training

-After choosing ML algorithm and tuning it is parameter, we pass 75% of input data to  train it.
+After choosing ML algorithm and tuning its parameter, we pass 75% of input data to  train it.
 This process is repeated for different machine learning algorithms such as Naïve Bayes ,SVM and Neural Networks.
 After training the classifier a model is generated, which is later tested.

 ## Experimental Results: